swartout/swartout.github.io/_posts/2022-11-25-intutive-explanation-of-gpt.md

 When I was learning how Transformers and GPT worked, I found it helpful to develop an intuitive feel for the way the model operates, then dive deeper into the specific implementation.
 I'll be following that same approach here.

-While these human representations do not perfectly capture the reasons and workings of GPT, these heuristics aid inital understanding.
+While these human representations do not perfectly capture the reasons and workings of GPT, these heuristics aid initial understanding.
 I believe it is a worthwhile trade to make.
 As one grows more confident in their understanding, they can discard the human abstractions as they please.

 ### What is GPT?